bullhorn/extension-configuration-starter/README.md

         - Running the corresponding job deploys all Field and Page Interactions to every users' Private Label in the file
         - In order to handle uniqueness within the Bullhorn database, the script will
           * Only deploy Page Interactions for the first user in the array
-          * Change the name of the extension being deployed to include the privateLabelId as part of the compilation process
+          * Change the name of the extension being deployed to include the privateLabelId
           * e.g. this file will deploy all interactions for both Private Labels 22 and 33.
 If the `extension.json` `name` parameter has a value of `myclient-interactions`, Private Label 22 will get an extension with name `myclient-22-interactions`, etc.
             ```json
               {